 Throughout the curriculum, faculty and students used McCarty as a model of leadership within the profession by emulating his ideals and teachings.
-For this reason, the students of Phi Lamda Sigma, the national pharmacy leadership honor society, are proud to have named the Leadership Lecture Series after such an influential individual.
-The annual Lecture is co-sponsored by UH College of Pharmacy.
+For this reason, the students of Phi Lambda Sigma, the national pharmacy leadership honor society, are proud to have named the Leadership Lecture Series after such an influential individual.
+The annual lecture is co-sponsored by UH College of Pharmacy.

 About James T. McCarty

 James T. McCarty (1928-2020) was a retired professor and alumnus of UH College of Pharmacy.
 Having spent a lifetime with the university, from graduation to retirement, McCarty built a legacy of professionalism in the classroom, in pharmacy practice, and behind the podium.